wp-plugins/oik-nivo-slider/readme.txt

 = Do I need to make my images the same size? =
 NO, not any more.
 If you use any one of the five themes associated with jQuery Nivo version 3.1 then the images can be different sizes.
+Warning: you might not like the results though.

 = Can I control the slideshow transitions? =
 YES.
 Use the Nivo slider settings page.